Final Deadline Extended Through August 10th

 Shorts and Web Series may be entered here.

 SHORT/WEB SERIES GRAND PRIZE

-- Flight and Accommodations at the Austin Film Festival and Writers Conference
+- Attend the Austin Film Festival and Writers Conference (Live Events TBD)

 - Live Table Read of Your Script with a Professional Director and Actors